Faculty of Education

 This research informs the development of resource materials that are embedded in the latest thinking and ideas about education.
 The CDU produces a range of high quality educational materials and resources in areas such as literacy, numeracy, special educational needs, social personal and health education, early childhood education, Gaeilge, science education, development education, inclusive practice, physical education, visual arts and ICT.
 The unit also runs a number of intervention and research projects.

 Transforming Education through Dialogue (TED)

-Transforming Education through Dialogue (TED), a initiative of the College's Curriculum Development Unit, seeks to improve and enhance educational outcomes for children through harnessing the expertise of Mary Immaculate College in the service of children, parents and teachers.
+Transforming Education through Dialogue (TED), an initiative of the College's Curriculum Development Unit, seeks to improve and enhance educational outcomes for children through harnessing the expertise of Mary Immaculate College in the service of children, parents and teachers.
 Through collaboration, TED seeks to unlock the enormous potential within learning communities.

 The project operates primarily in DEIS contexts; DEIS (Delivering Equality of Opportunity in Schools) is a national programme aimed at addressing the educational needs of children and young people from disadvantaged communities.

 The project is a strategic partnership between MIC and schools, voluntary and statutory groups, agencies and organisations of the Limerick region and beyond.